willzhang05/netconnect/README.md

-# Roommate Connector - Team B-20 r
+# Roommate Connector - Team B-20
-Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors. m
+Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors.

 ## Development ##